 - Maybe your tooth was so stuck under the pillow that she couldn’t get it.

-- Do you think she went to our old house instead?
+- Do you think she went to our old house?

-- Well… you were out of bed 6 times, maybe she saw you.
+- You were out of bed a lot, maybe she saw you.

 In the end I asked her what she thought could have happened.
-And since Santa ate a bunch of cookies over Christmas, he probably needed her help.
+Since Santa had a bunch of cookies over Christmas, he probably needed her help.

 She washed her tooth with soap and water and put it back under the pillow.

-The next morning she ran up for me with a big gap toothed smile.
+The next morning she ran up to me with a big gapped tooth smile.

 “Mom!
 She came!”